cettia/cettia.github.io/projects/cettia-java-platform/1.0.0-Alpha1/index.md

 }
 ```

-Of course, you can use plain getter instead of public final field.
-Now to run this handler on the specific platform, we need to transform HTTP and WebSocket resources the platform produced into `ServerHttpExchange` and `ServerWebSocket` and feed them into an instance of `EchoHandler`.
-The module playing such roles is called bridge and Cettia Java Platform provides various bridges which matches well with each platform's usage.
+Now to run this handler on the specific platform, we need to wrap HTTP resources and WebSocket resources provided by that specific platform into `ServerHttpExchange` and `ServerWebSocket` and feed them into an instance of `EchoHandler`.
+A module playing such roles is called bridge and various bridges are provided which matches well with each platform's usage .

-For example, to run `EchoHandler` on Servlet 3 and Java WebSocket API 1 together, you can use Atmosphere 2 platform.
+For example, to run `EchoHandler` on an implementation of Servlet 3 and Java WebSocket API 1, you can use Atmosphere 2 platform.
 Let's add the following bridge dependency.

 ```xml
 <dependency>